Understanding Gaussians

 What if we want to condition $\x$ on one or more of its values?
 For instance, we are interested in the distribution $p(\x \mid x_2=3)$ where $\x$ is drawn from a Gaussian.
 We can show that the result is, again, a Gaussian.

 For a real-world example, we can look at our population of female soldiers again.
-If the combination of their heights and the weights is normally distributed, then what happens if we slice out only those soldiers that are 190cm tall?
+If the combination of their heights and the weights is normally distributed, then what happens if we slice out only those soldiers that are 192cm tall?
 Do we get a Gaussian distribution on the weights in this subpopulation?

 This one is a little more complex to prove.
 We will start with a lemma showing a single, specific, case.
 If $\x$ is drawn from the standard normal distribution $N(\zero, \I)$, and we condition on one of the elements having a particular value $c$, then the resulting distribution $p(\x\mid x_i = c)$ is standard normal on the remaining elements of $\x$.
 This result will require us to open the box and to look at the formula for $N(\zero, \I)$, but as we saw earlier, this formula is relatively straightforward.

 With that lemma in place, we can then show our main result: that for any variable $y$ with a Gaussian distribution, conditioning on one of the elements of $\y$ results in another Gaussian.
 This, we can do entirely by the affine operation trick.
-We will simply show that we can transform the standard Gaussian from our lemma to any other Gaussian with the desired condition, which will prove that the latter is a Gaussian too.

 Proof.
 To start with, consider how this conditional distribution is defined.
 In two dimensions, the situation looks like this.

-The constraint $x_i = c$ tells us that we assume that $\x$ is on the red line.
+The constraint $x_i = \rc{c}$ tells us that we assume that $\x$ is on the red line.
 The probability density for points that are not on the line becomes zero.
 The density for points on the line stays the same, but should be rescaled uniformly so that the probability density, if we integrate over the whole line becomes 1.

 Extending this to $n$ dimensions, if we condition on one element $x_i$ of $\x$, the result is that the line becomes an $n-1$ dimensional hyperplane orthogonal to the $i$-th axis.
 For any point in this hyperplane, we take the probability density under $N^n(\zero, \I)$ and rescale it, so that the whole hyperplane integrates to 1.